SafeExamBrowser/seb-testing/win/2.2/README.md

 - The desktop background picture is now also removed on PCs running Windows 7.
 - If SEB cannot terminate or force quit prohibited applications (Config Tool / Applications / Prohibited Processes) because they are running with other user permissions, then the exam is blocked and SEB asks to enter the quit/restart password (which exam supervisors/supporters should know) to continue.

-Known limitations:
-- This version does not yet automatically generate URL filter rules when external additional resources are added.
-Activate URL filtering and create filter rules manually.

 This document is subject to change, if you're testing SEB 2.2 please check out this document regularly.